Qoalition/ProjectQ/README.md

 1. If you haven't already, install postgres on your machine.
 2. Enter into the postgres shell using `psql`
 3. Run `create database qoalition;`
+4. Connect to the DB using `\c qoalition`.
-4. Run the following commands to create each table:
+5. Run the following commands to create each table:
 ```
 CREATE TABLE users (
  user_id INT GENERATED ALWAYS AS IDENTITY PRIMARY KEY,